Ash98-bit/work-from-home-prediction/README.md

 - **work_home:** Target variable, 1 if the employee worked from home that day, 0 otherwise

 ## Approach
+The project explored various **Supervised Machine Learning models** and evaluated each choice in terms of **business impact**, not just raw accuracy.
+Parameters used to finalize the Model were as follows:

+- **Performance:** Accuracy on training and test data, along with the confusion matrix
+- **Transparent Decision-Making:** Clear rationale behind each choice
+- **Interpretability Advantage:** Ease of understanding the model's decision logic
+- **Feature Importance Explanation:** Insights on which features drive predictions
+- **Practical Adaptability:** Suitability of the model for real-world business application

-The project explored various **Supervised Machine Learning models** and explicitly evaluated each choice in terms of **business impact**, not just raw accuracy.
-The attached PDF outlines the reasoning behind each step and identifies the model best suited for this business case (**spoiler:** it is not the model with the highest test accuracy!).
+The attached PDF details the reasoning behind each step and identifies the model best suited for this business case (**spoiler:** it is not the model with the highest test accuracy!).

 ## Outcome
 - **Grade:** 1 (on a scale of 1 to 5, 1 being the best)